k-int/kint-arches-documentation/how_to_create_a_package.md

 2. Create a mapping file using the Arches UI

     2.1.
-Go to Arches Designer in the UI and navigate to the relevant resource model
+Go to Arches Designer in the UI and navigate to the relevant resource model(s)

     2.2.
 Click `Manage...` and select `Export Mapping File`